btrfs/btrfs-workflow/group-development.md

 committing member in order to commit your own code.

 For big features you must have at least 2 `Reviewed-by`'s from a committing member in order to commit your code.
-You must also have fstests that will test your code in the CI that run when you test your code.
+You **must** also have fstests that will test your code in the CI that run when you test your code.
+Put that to the branch *staging* in our `btrfs/fstests.git` repository (it's pulled before each CI run).

 ## What happens if I race with another developer?